g-nitin/literature-categorization/cat_classification/embedder/README.md

 The output of the script is a csv file containing the same data and columns as the `./copy_new_arxiv_papers_20240903_170512.csv` file, with an additional column `category` containing the category of the paper based on the similarity to existing papers.
 The output file is saved as `./categorized_papers_{threshold}.csv`, where `{threshold}` is the similarity threshold used for categorization.

+Potential Challenges:
+* Choosing the right similarity threshold to balance between over-classification and under-classification.
+* Handling papers that are on the borderline between categories.
+* Dealing with new emerging categories that don't exist in the current taxonomy.